 Kawsmouth was launched in 2012, a year the world was supposed to end but didn’t.
-This year feels no less volatile, not due to ancient prophecy, but actual world events.
+This year feels no less volatile.
 If I’ve found one reliable antidote to feeling overwhelmed by 2017, it’s been communication — not soundbites or status updates, but thought-provoking articles and essays, images produced with care and attention, interviews, conversations, poems that invite multiple readings.
-Whatever this weird moment in history is, we want to be present for it, publishing positive, introspective and unconventional writing and artwork.
+Whatever this weird moment in history is, we want to be present for it, publishing positive, introspective and unconventional writing, photography and artwork.

 Writing on Kawsmouth will continue to examine our region’s past and present, exploring the space and time in which we live, looking for the best ways through.
 “The Midwest is neither bridge, nor crossroads,” poet Jessica Baran writes.
 It’s also not an island.
-Kawsmouth will include original writing and images by people who live in Kansas City as well as missives from those who have moved on, reports from friends in different countries, various at-large selections.
+Kawsmouth will include original work by people who live in Kansas City as well as missives from those who have moved on, reports from friends in different countries and various at-large selections.

 Thank you for your interest, and please keep in touch,